 Inria's approval is mandatory for the selection to be finalised.
 This final approval as well as the allocated budget is forwarded by management to the internship Supervisor and the Human Resource Department of the research centre that will take in the student.

 CHILE : Agreement with 3 chilean universities (Universidad técnica Federico Santa María / Université du Chili / Pontificia Universidad de Chile)

 More details are available on the page "Other Collaborations" in the section "Americas": https://www.inria.fr/europe-international/partenariats-internationaux/ameriques/autres-collaborations

 Accessing the submission space

-Any researcher who has taken in an intern under the Internships programme undertakes to return to the EIPD a brief information document based on a template to be provided and which is to be used for monitoring partner institutions, the justification of the programme, and the future of the students.
-The intern also undertakes to fill in a document for the International Relations Department at the end of the internship.
+Any researcher who has taken in an intern under the Internships programme undertakes to return to the EIPD an internship report which is to be used for monitoring partner institutions, the justification of the programme, and the future of the students.

 Administrative formalities are required for entering and staying in France